 Puffed Quinoa

-This puffed quinoa is my go-to recipe a healthy crunchy snack!
-With just 10 minutes of prep and 5 minutes of cooking, enjoy a crunchy, versatile topping for yogurt, salads, and more.
+This puffed quinoa is my go-to recipe for a crunchy snack, ready in just 15 minutes.
+Perfect as a topping for yogurt, salads, and more!

 Prep Time: 10 minutes